Construction Contracts with Designated Exempt Entities

 Nonprofit private museum in Iowa

-Tax-certifying or tax-levying body or governmental subdivision of Iowa, including the state board of regents, state department of human services, state department of transportation, and recreational lake and water quality districts
+Tax-certifying or tax-levying body or governmental subdivision of Iowa, including the state board of regents, state department of health and human services, state department of transportation, and recreational lake and water quality districts

 Municipally-owned solid waste facility which sells all or part of its processed waste as fuel to a municipally-owned public utility